helgaosano/event-movies/README.md

 ## Phases

 I created HTML, CSS, JavaSript, README and license files.
 First I setup basic layout of the page that was to be displayed using HTML and CSS.
 I then used JavaScript to make the web page interactive.
 I also used fetch method to fetch data from a public API.
-Responsive website for small screens are implemented using using Media Queries.
+Responsive website for small screens are implemented using Media Queries.

 ## Installation Process